Friday, October 10, 2008

 I remember him in his Navy JROTC uniform, getting an early start on his military profession.
 He was proud of his uniform and wanted it to sparkle.
 Unfortunately, he once took a fateful extra step by soaking his white formal hat cover in bleach.
 The fabric disintegrated in his hands when he tried to fit it back onto the shell.
 He was just flabbergasted.

-the tire off the rim, Todd started to fill the new tube with air.
+I remember Todd helping me change my bike tire at our neighborhood Hess gas station.
+As I was working the tire off the rim, Todd started to fill the new tube with air.
 It took just a moment until the tube ruptured violently, and with the tattered tube hanging in his hands, Todd stated in a stunned voice, “The damn thing blew up on me.”
 It was hilarious.

 I remember Todd’s corny jokes and his somewhat dry sense of humor.
 Oh, how we loved to share Seinfeld quotes and quips and discuss the scourge of liberalism whenever we got together.